mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- While design cycles was not an explicitly part of the game making instruction, certain interventions supported this approach.
 In particular the use of maps as a planning and reflection tool and the use of playtesting as a social and personal form of evaluation of emerging designs. -->

-**Learning to love digital laundry and value faff time**
+#### Valuing side effects of digital laundry and faff time**

 Much time in sessions was spent on activities outside of the established design stages.
 For example, opening up the right tools, navigating to correct locations and finding past assets involved a fair deal of effort and collaboration.
+For example the  migrating assets between authoring tools, converting to correct formats, evaluating new tools, and finding previously created assets.
+These are practices that I am personally familiar with.
+I call them digital laundry or digital housekeeping.
+Things that at times can be low attention span.

+Faff time is even less productive switching on the computer and waiting for the internet to connect, waiting for a family member to finish their rushed lunch or navigating to the right location in creative software.

 <!-- I have been pragmatic and map elements like this these loosely.
 Where appropriate I make notes on that activity in free form areas of other documents like spreadsheets. -->
 <!-- This limits claims I can make from the coded data.
 However it raises interesting points which merit discussion. -->

-Many creative moments happen in times not neatly represented in the cycle.
-For example the navigation to the right location in creative software, finding assets, migrating assets between authoring tools, converting to correct formats, evaluating new tools.
-These are practices that I am personally familiar with.
-I call them digital laundry or digital housekeeping.
-Things that at times can be low attention span.

 As previously discussed, skills to perform these activities were at often distributed between different family members.
 For some adult re-enforcing their identities as project managers, and for young participants forming identities as digital specialists.
 I noted in analysis of data that along with frustration there are also moments of creativity, and there are bonding moments which appear to be helped by this activity which is at times quite unfocused but also shared.

 In retrospect, many of the social and secret missions encouraged activity outside of established design stages.
 For example the lively discussion about game playing in response to the mission to _find out the favourite games of 3 other people_.
 The process of swapping graphical assets used a shared Piskel gallery and games area which served to keep individuals informed in directly of progress being made, and to spark curiosity in the creations of others.

-I observed that navigating these essential buthinkingt non-creative tasks in a collaborative and playful way helps maintain a positive affect to the overall creative digital process.
+I observed that navigating these essential but non-creative tasks in a collaborative and playful way helps maintain a positive affect to the overall creative digital process.
 This observation is supported by an example in the next chapter  available in appendix 5.x - and extract of which is included below.

     Molly: How did you do that so quickly?
 I’ve got to like, carefully... (makes hand gestures to show a sense of hesitant keyboard use)
     Parent peer laughs